JohnTailor/ClaDec/README.md

 In the paper, you can see more samples, in particular a comparison with a reference decoder.

+#Original and Explanations for last (logit) Layer
 ![Original and Explanations for last (logit) Layer](OrigVsClaDec-Lay-1.png)

+#Original and Explanations for last conv Layer]
 ![Original and Explanations for last conv Layer](OrigVsClaDec-Lay-2.png)